Operation Gladio: Norway

 In 1957, the director of the secret service NIS, Vilhelm Evang, protested strongly against the pro-active intelligence activities at AFNORTH, as described by the chairman of CPC: "[NIS] was extremely worried about activities carried out by officers at Kolsås.
 This concerned SB, Psywar and Counter Intelligence."
 These activities supposedly included the blacklisting of Norwegians.
 SHAPE denied these allegations.
 Eventually, the matter was resolved in 1958, after Norway was assured about how stay-behind networks were to be operated.

-In 1978, the police discovered an arms cache and radio equipment at a mountain cabin and arrested Hans Otto Meyer (no), a businessman accused of being involved in selling illegal alcohol.
+In 1978, the police discovered an arms cache and radio equipment at a mountain cabin and arrested Hans Otto Meyer, a businessman accused of being involved in selling illegal alcohol.
 Meyer claimed that the weapons were supplied by Norwegian intelligence.
 Rolf Hansen, defence minister at that time, stated the network was not in any way answerable to NATO and had no CIA connection.

 Portugal

-In 1966, the CIA set up Aginter Press which, under the direction of Captain Yves Guérin-Sérac (who had taken part in the founding of the OAS), ran a secret stay-behind army and trained its members in covert action techniques amounting to terrorism, including bombings, silent assassinations, subversion techniques, clandestine communication and infiltration and colonial warfare.
+Aginter Press was an international anti-communist mercenary organization disguised as a pseudo-press agency and active until 1974.
+It was founded in September 1966 under António de Oliveira Salazar's Estado Novo regime, under the direction of Captain Yves Guérin-Sérac, who had taken part in the foundation of the OAS.
+Aginter Press trained its members in covert action techniques, including bombings, silent assassinations, subversion techniques, clandestine communication and infiltration and counter-insurgency.